 - Your online activity could become traceable, meaning that advertisers and businesses can use your IP address to develop a profile on you.
 If your VPN cuts out and you don’t have a kill switch enabled, third parties can start to build up information on you.

-Surfshark VPN kill switch
+- Surfshark – affordable and speedy VPN with a kill switch

 Here, we’ll answer all your burning questions about VPN kill switches.